 10 Best Contract Management Software for Startups & Small Business (2026)

 Transparency note: This content is written by the team at Bind.
-We are building the most affordable AI CLM on the market, but we objectively review competitors below.
+We are building the most feature-complete AI CLM on the market, and we objectively review competitors below.
 We've tested each tool and present honest assessments of their strengths and weaknesses.

 Key Takeaways (TL;DR)

-- Best Overall Value: Bind - AI-powered CLM starting at $19/month with unlimited documents
+- Best Overall for Startups: Bind - Most feature-complete AI CLM starting at $90/seat/month, replaces 4-5 separate tools

 - Best for Enterprise: Ironclad - Powerful but requires custom pricing (typically $30K+/year)